NOAA-CO-OPS/Seasonal_High_Tide_Flooding_Prediction/README.md

 ## Test

 A test is also included to ensure the output of the translated model is consistent with main branch Matlab version.
 Running the test will automatically (temporarily) pull the master branch, run the model on the same data using the master branch and this branch, and ensure the outputs are the same.
-To run the test, simply do the following:
+To run the test, first install the package from source.
+Then do the following:

 ```bash
 cd Seasonal_High_Tide_Flooding_Prediction